PeskovV/VisitorsInCompany_EmplyersVersion/README.md

 # VisitorsInCompany_EmplyersVersion
-This version is for emplyers.
+This version is for employees.
 All rights belong a third party company.
 Prohibition of any use.